 - Compensation: In case your connecting flight was either delayed or canceled due to the airline company’s fault, you can expect to receive compensation.

 - Right to Care: In case your flight is delayed for 2 hours or more, the airline company must provide food, refreshments, and also two telephone calls or faxes.
 Additionally, if waiting for your alternative flight presupposes an overnight stay, then the airline must also provide you with accommodation (a hotel room, for instance), as well as a transfer to and from the airport.
+Passengers can also claim reimbursement for additional costs such as meals, accommodation, and transportation incurred due to the delay.

 When Are You Entitled to Missed Connecting Flight Compensation?